briannekistler/editing-github_demo/0304-in_class_exercise.md

 1. While the driver was opening the window to let out a huge bumblebee, his car accidentally swerved into an oncoming car.
 2. After completing seminary training, women have often been denied access to the pulpit.
 3. When Joe decided to join the navy, the recruiter enthusiastically shook his hand.
-4. Upon entering the doctor's office, a skeleton caught my attention.
+4. Upon entering the doctor's office, I noticed a skeleton.
 5. To please the children, some fireworks were set off a day early.
 6. Though only sixteen, UCLA accepted Martha's application.